Athlon007/MOP/FAQ.md

 Config -> Mod Settings -> MOP

 And unpack the content of the zip file here.

+## After deleting the mod, a rule file corresponding to that mod is gone

+This is an intended behaviour of MOP which goal is to reduce the load time and disk space usage.

+If you wish for the MOP to not do that, you can disable it by going int Mod Settings -> MOP Settings -> Rule Files -> Check "Don't delete unused rule files".

+**Note:** These rule files won't be loaded nontheless.

+## Rule file that I made for my mod has been deleted by MOP

+MOP by default tries to verify if the installed rule files are trusted, to avoid having any malicous ones potentially breaking the game or MOP itself.

+If you're mod maker, you can disable that function by going into Mod Settings -> MOP Settings -> Rule Files -> Uncheck "Verify Rule Files".

 ## Something broke (ex. item fell through the ground) after I teleported it or self